DiegoHuertaD/diegoh/content/working_paper/Labor_Policy_Empirical/index.md

 # Summary.
 An optional shortened abstract.
 summary: Employment protection laws (EPLs) are aimed to protect workers.
 However, if firms cannot easily adjust to EPLs, then their workers may not benefit from higher protection at all.
 I address this concern from both a theoretical and empirical perspective.
+In the model, EPLs crowd out external finance, discouraging firms' investment and employment.
+These distortions are larger in more financially constrained firms that have less room to accommodate EPLs.
+As a result, EPLs harm financially constrained firms and their workers, while they may only benefit unconstrained firms and their workers.
+I test the predictions of the model by exploiting the adoption of state-level US wrongful discharge laws.
+I find strong evidence that EPLs reduce labor earnings, firms' profits, investment, and employment in more financially constrained firms.
+This negative effect is decreasing in the level of financial constraints.
+Overall, EPLs have regressive effects as they only benefit the most unconstrained firms and their workers.
 # tags:
 # - Source Themes
 # featured: false